-- Writing: Students must pass the Writing Proficiency Exam or The Self-Sufficient Writer course (or, for External Degree Program students, Rhetorical Expression). - Quantitative Reasoning: This standard contains two parts: First, students entering Fall 2009 and later (Spring 2010 and later for EDP) are required to pass the Quantitative Literacy Assessment exam or the Introduction to Quantitative Reasoning course.
-(Note: Students who entered prior to Fall 2009-prior to Spring 2010 for EDP-must complete the General Education requirement in mathematics to satisfy the first part of the Quantitative Reasoning standard.)
-AND Second, students entering in Fall 2008 and later must pass one course designated as "quantitatively-enriched."
-(Note: Fall 2008 entrants who graduate prior to Summer 2010 are exempt from the second part of the Quantitative Reasoning standard.) - Information Literacy: Students must complete the Information Literacy Tutorial (TILT) and score 80% or higher on each of the three accompanying quizzes.
-The TILT and quizzes will be available to the student on the VSC Blackboard site after s/he registers for a section of GRS-3000. - Oral Communication: Students must receive passing scores on the Oral Communication Grading & Evaluation
+- • - Writing: Students must pass the Writing Proficiency Exam or The Self-Sufficient Writer course (or, for External Degree Program students, Rhetorical Expression). - Quantitative Reasoning: The College and its faculty are committed to a robust standard of quantitative reasoning.
+This standard contains two parts.
+The second part is being phased in (see below) and will be implemented fully as soon as is practicable: - First, students entering fall 2009 and later (spring 2010 and later for EDP) are required to pass the Quantitative Literacy Assessment exam or the Introduction to Quantitative Reasoning course.
+(Note: Students who entered prior to fall 2009-prior to spring 2010 for EDP-must complete the General Education requirement in mathematics to satisfy the first part of the Quantitative Reasoning standard.)
+AND

-Form for two oral presentations, each at least five minutes long.
+• Second, students graduating in May 2012 and later must pass one course designated as "quantitatively enriched."
+The College and its faculty intend that, as soon as possible after that, a second "quantitatively-enriched" course will be required of baccalaureate-level graduates.
+[Courses with "QE:" preceding the title have been approved as quantitatively enriched.]

+- Information Literacy: Students must complete the Information Literacy Tutorial (TILT) and score 80% or higher on each of the four accompanying quizzes.
+The TILT and quizzes will be available to the student on the VSC Portal site after s/he registers for a section of GRS-3000. - Oral Communication: Students must receive passing scores on the Oral Communication Grading & Evaluation Form for two oral presentations, each at least five minutes long.